Utilities

 Summary Report

-After processing the SDS data file, the SDS-Check utility prints a summary report with statistics:
+After processing the SDS file, the SDS-Check utility prints a summary report with the following information:

-- File Name : Name of the SDS data file
+- File Name : Name of the SDS file

 - File Size : Size of the file in bytes